scm-manager/website/content/posts/2022-06-01-scm-manager-2-35-0/index.md

 From version 2.35.0 on, SCM-Manager has to be run at least with Java 11.
 If you still use Java 8, this is the time to update, not only due to SCM-Manager, but also because Java 8 is out of maintenance.
-We have eagerly anticipated this for a long time, because now we can use some nice new features of the more current Java releases.
+We have eagerly anticipated this for a long time, because now we can use some nice new features of the more recent Java releases.

 ## Plugin Wizard